okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Include the `X-Device-Fingerprint` header to supply a device fingerprint.
 The device fingerprint is used in the following ways:

-* If the new or unknown-device email notification is enabled, an email is sent to the user if the device fingerprint sent in the header is not associated with a previously successful user sign in.
+* If the new or unknown device email notification is enabled, an email is sent to the user if the device fingerprint sent in the header is not associated with a previously successful user sign in.
 For more information about this feature, see the [General Security documentation](https://help.okta.com/en/prod/Content/Topics/Security/Security_General.htm?).
-* If you have the security behavior detection feature enabled and you have a new device behavior configured in a policy rule, a new device is detected if the device fingerprint sent in the header is not associated with previous successful logins.
+* If you have the security behavior detection feature enabled and you have a new device behavior configured in a policy rule, a new device is detected if the device fingerprint sent in the header is not associated with a previously successful user sign in.
 For more information about this feature, see [EA documentation](https://help.okta.com/en/prod/Content/Topics/Security/proc-security-behavior-detection.htm?).

-Specifying your own device fingerprint is a highly privileged operation limited to trusted web applications and requires making authentication requests with a valid API token.
+Specifying your own device fingerprint is a highly privileged operation that is limited to trusted web applications and requires making authentication requests with a valid API token.
 You should send the device fingerprint only if the trusted app has a computed fingerprint for the end user's client.

-**Notes:**

-* Device fingerprint is different from the device token.
-The time and device based MFA in Okta SignOn policy rules depends on the device token only and not on the device fingerprint.
+> **Notes:** <br> Device fingerprint is different from the device token.
+The time and device based MFA in the Okta Sign-On policy rules depends on the device token only and not on the device fingerprint.
 To read more about the device token, see [Context Object](#context-object).
-The time and device based MFA would work only if you send the device token passed in the [client request context](/docs/reference/api-overview/#client-request-context).
-* To use device fingerprinting for the new or unknown-device email notification feature, include the `User-Agent` header in the request.
+The time and device based MFA would work only if you pass the device token in the [client request context](/docs/reference/api-overview/#client-request-context).<br><br> To use device fingerprinting for the new or unknown device email notification feature, include the `User-Agent` header in the request.
 For more information, see the [General Security documentation](https://help.okta.com/en/prod/Content/Topics/Security/Security_General.htm?).

+##### Device Fingerprint Best Practices

+Use the following recommendations as guidelines for generating and storing a device fingerprint for the `X-Device-Fingerprint` header for web apps and native apps.

+**Web Apps**<br>
+Okta recommends using a secure, HTTP-only cookie with a random/unique value on the customer's domain as the default implementation.
+See [Cookie flags that matter](https://odino.org/security-hardening-http-cookies/#cookie-flags-that-matter) for more best practices on hardening HTTP cookies.

+**Native Apps**<br>
+Ask the device operating system for a unique device ID.
+See [Apple's information on DeviceCheck](https://developer.apple.com/documentation/devicecheck) for an example.

+* Okta strongly encourages you to use the [AppAuth pattern](https://tools.ietf.org/html/rfc8252) (system browser) for Native App sign-in flows.
+When you use the AppAuth pattern, you can then leverage Okta's device token implementation without any custom code.
+This allows an untrusted application to still provide a proof-of-device attestation and leverage Okta's device behavior and per-device MFA policies.
+Also, it allows the App to support new factors and functionality without having to change code.
+* If you choose to build your own sign-in UX for a Native App, you must configure the App to use a trusted backend to pass a device token.

+> **Note:** Any change to the implementation will not match the Okta history of device fingerprints.
+All devices will look like **new** devices.

 ##### Request example for device fingerprinting